 Secondly, a growing proportion of our physical environment will be virtual, with the advent of mixed reality and — perhaps — holographics, for those times when we’re not sporting a headset.
 Our physical environment becomes deeply mutable at this point.
 We can flatten the four walls to reveal any environment we wish.
 Ensconce ourselves in a game or just live in a virtual forest, beach or mountaintop.
 Now the distributed home isn’t just split across a city, it’s networked across the world.

 Those already worried about time spent gaming may be sceptical, despite the absence of any real evidence this causes harm.
 And it’s true, there is no substitute for physical space: as we pack our cities more densely, the demands on public planners to integrate and improve shared outdoor spaces get ever greater.

 But in the coming years we have to find places for people to live that they can afford and that suit their lifestyle: an experience culture inherently supports a smaller home with fewer goods in it, at lower cost to release cash for personal pursuits beyond the material.
-Perhaps truly micro homes are the right thing for people at certain points in their lives.
-Perhaps we can engineer micro homes to be truly luxurious, even with a tiny footprint.
+Perhaps the distributed home is the right thing for people at certain points in their lives.
+Perhaps we can engineer micro and distributed homes to be truly luxurious, even with a tiny footprint.